-Convert Word to HTML and Edit Word Documents in Java with GroupDocs.Editor
+How to Convert Docx to HTML and Edit Word Docs in Java

-If you need to convert word to html while also being able to edit Word files programmatically, you’ve come to the right place.
+If you need to convert docx to HTML while also being able to edit Word files programmatically, you’ve landed in the right spot.
 In this tutorial we’ll walk through the complete process of loading a .docx, making changes, and extracting the HTML representation using GroupDocs.Editor for Java.
-By the end you’ll be comfortable with both edit word document java scenarios and java extract html content techniques.
+By the end you’ll be comfortable with both edit word document java scenarios and java extract html content techniques, and you’ll understand why this approach is the most reliable for server‑side processing.

 Quick Answers

-• Can I convert Word to HTML with GroupDocs.Editor?
-Yes, the API provides a direct edit method that returns HTML content.
+• Can I convert docx to HTML with GroupDocs.Editor?
+Yes – the edit method returns an EditableDocument whose getContent() yields clean HTML.

-• Do I need a license for production use?
-A valid GroupDocs.Editor license is required for commercial deployments.
+• Do I need a license for production?
+A valid GroupDocs.Editor license is mandatory for commercial deployments; a free trial is available for evaluation.

 • Which Java version is supported?
-Java 8 or higher; the library is compatible with JDK 11 and newer.
+Java 8 or higher; the library runs on JDK 11, 17 and newer without issues.

-• Is it possible to edit password‑protected documents?
-Absolutely – just supply the password in WordProcessingLoadOptions.
+• Can I edit password‑protected files?
+Absolutely – provide the password via WordProcessingLoadOptions.

-Converting a Word document to HTML means transforming the rich‑text layout, styles, and embedded objects into standard web markup.
+Converting a Word document to HTML means translating its rich‑text layout, styles, and embedded objects into standard web markup.
 This enables you to display document content in browsers, embed it in web applications, or further process it with HTML‑based tools.

 Why use GroupDocs.Editor for edit word document java?